developer-zebra/developer-zebra-site/src/stagenow/4-1/dynamicstaging/index.md

 **StageNow 4.1 (and later) supports Dynamic Staging**, which allows compatible data-entry fields in a StageNow Profile to be populated with values from a file when staging barcodes (or `.bin` files) are generated.
 This permits the Staging Administrator to create **many barcodes from a single Profile, each of which can configure devices differently** depending on variations of how and/or where the devices are to be used.
 Dynamic Staging also supports `.bin` files, which are used to stage devices from USB or SD card storage.

-> **NOTE**: The "Host the Deployment Package Outside of StageNow FTP Server" option is not available when using Dynamic Staging.

 **Dynamic Staging simplifies staging based on...**

 * Locale